BigDataIA-Spring2024-Sec1-Team4/Assignment2/README.md

 Ensure Python is installed on the system.
 The project is developed using the Python programming language.

 ### 2. Python Libraries
-- **Selenium**: For web scraping and interacting with dynamic elements on websites.
+- **Requests_HTML**: For web scraping and interacting with dynamic elements on websites.
 - **Beautiful Soup**: For parsing HTML content and extracting relevant information from web pages.
 - **PyPDF2**: For extracting text from PDF files.
 - **SQLAlchemy**: For interacting with databases using Python.